 What happens next?

-We ended up meeting twice before I started to look after Amber on my own, and I now look after her once a week whilst both of her humans are at work.
+Amber’s human was the first to message me.
+We ended up meeting twice before I started to look after Amber on my own.
+I now look after her once a week whilst both of her humans are at work.

-You will also need to discuss with your dog owner if they are happy for you to take their beloved dog off their lead when you’re out walking them.
+You will need to discuss with your dog owner if they are happy for you to take their beloved dog off their lead when you’re out walking them.
 None of mine have come off so far, except for when they are indoors, but I can’t stress the importance of having this discussion with the owner first, just in case something should go amiss.
 Both you and the dog must be ready before you take this step.

 How many dogs can I look after at any one time?